-This tutorial details how to apply Bayesian methods to the analysis of temperature-dependent transport data.
-Our examples focus on conductivity estimates from molecular dynamics simulations of superionic materials, but the methodology is generally applicable wherever transport measurements have accurate uncertainty estimates.
-The methods outlined here are available in the open-source Python package \textsc{kinisi}~\cite{McCluskey2024}. \\
+This tutorial discusses the application of Bayesian methods to the analysis of temperature-dependent transport data.
+Our examples focus on conductivity estimates from molecular dynamics simulations of superionic materials, but the methodology is generally applicable to any temperature-dependent data with associated uncertainties.
+The methods outlined here are available in the open-source Python package \textsc{kinisi}~\cite{McCluskey2024}.